hotkit/fostgres/Cpp/fostgres/File-upload.md

 Two media types are allowed for the `"object"` response type:

 * `multipart/form-data` -- The form data is embedded in the request body as binary data.
 Care should be taken by the client to choose a suitable boundary string.
 This media type can only be used
 * `application/json` -- The file data is assumed to be base 64 encoded in a string in the relevant field source.
+See "Decoding a file from a JSON object field" below.

 For normal APIs (multi-row) then field should always be base 64 encoded data.

-### Column configuration
+## Column configuration

 For file uploads the column configuration must contain a full configuration telling

 * `type` -- Must have the value of `file` for file uploads.
 * `store` -- The name of the file storage that is to be used (see File storage configuration below). * Future extension* If not specified then the file data is passed on to the database for storage.

+An example column configuration is below:

+    "avatar": {
+        "type": "file",
+        "store", "uploads"
+    }

+The column value that will be sent to the database is the store relative path name.
+If the store path is specified to be `/var/lib/site/uploads` then the filename might be `1234/123456789`.
+The actual filename used will be based on the content of the file, this ensures that the same uploads will always be placed at the same location.

-### File store configuration
+## File store configuration

 This is configured under the global setting `File storage`, with the setting name being the name of the file storage.
 For example, a file store called `uploads` might be configured in a JSON file as:

     {"File storage": {
         "uploads": {
+            "path": "/var/lib/site/uploads"
         }
     }

 This JSON file would then be passed as a parameter to the `fost-webserver` when it is run.

+The storage configuration itself consists of:

+* `path` -- The root of the file storage location.
+All of the files will be placed in this folder.

+## Decoding a file from a JSON object field

+If the JSON field is a stirng then it is assumed to be the base 64 encoded file content.

+## Security considerations

+Allowing users to upload files to your servers is a dangerous thing to do, both for your servers and for other users of your web site -- some care needs to be taken.

+Complex media types should be checked for compromises.
+This includes image formasts, PDFs and documents.